Boundary rigidity, and non-rigidity, of projective structures: Proof of the rigidity theorem

 \section{Proof of the rigidity theorem}

 This section is devoted to the proof of Theorem~\ref{ThmRigidity}.
-We assume that $\Mbar$ is equipped with a fixed analytic projective structure.
-At boundary points, analyticity is understood to mean that for some, and hence all, connections in the projective class and local (analytic) boundary charts, the components of the local connection form and all their derivatives have continuous extensions to boundary points and the Taylor series at each boundary point has a positive radius of convergence.

-The strategy of our proof follows closely that of~\cite{WRBLionheart_1997} and relies on the following lemma, which is a consequence of the fact that any projective structure determines on a certain principal sub-bundle $P$ of the bundle $P^{2}(\Mbar)$ of second-order frames on $\Mbar$ a canonical parallelism associated with the choice of a unique normal projective connection (see~\cite[Chapter IV, Theorem 4.2]{Kobayashi:1995aa}): \begin{lemm} The $k$-jets at any point $p\in \Mbar$ of an automorphism $\phi$ of a projective structure are determined by the $2$-jet of $\phi$ at $p$. \end{lemm}

-With this in mind our main objective is to determine the $2$-jet at a fixed boundary point $p$ of a projective transformation $\phi$ that satisfies $\phi|_{\partial M}=\id_{\partial M}$.
+We assume that $\Mbar$ is equipped with a fixed projective structure.
+The strategy of our proof follows closely that of~\cite{WRBLionheart_1997} and relies on Corollary~\ref{2JetDeterminesPhi}.
+Our main objective is to determine at a fixed boundary point $p$ the $2$-jet of a projective transformation $\phi$ that satisfies $\phi|_{\partial M}=\id_{\partial M}$.
 Since $\phi(p)=p$ we can work in a fixed boundary chart $(U,(r,y))$.
 Rescaling $r$ by a constant if necessary, we can assume that up to order $2$ in $r$, $\phi$ has the following expression in the chart: